 Ben Ehrenreich is a contributing writer for Los Angeles magazine.
 His article about a transgender immigrant who died in a Terminal Island detention center appeared in the September 2008 issue.

-This feature won the 2011 National Magazine Award from the American Society of Magazine Editors for feature writing.
+This article was originally published in the November 2010 issue of Los Angeles magazine and won the 2011 National Magazine Award from the American Society of Magazine Editors for feature writing.
 To see other award-winning stories from the pages of Los Angeles magazine, click here.

 Photograph by Frank Ockenfel